dotnet/docs-maui/docs/user-interface/handlers/create.md

 </ContentPage>
 ```

-When the `Button` is tapped its `Clicked` event handler is executed, which is shown in the following code example:
+When the <xref:Microsoft.Maui.Controls.Button> is tapped its `Clicked` event handler is executed, which is shown in the following code example:

 ```csharp
 async void OnShowVideoLibraryClicked(object sender, EventArgs e)